aganet/postfix-relay-docker/README.md

 - Automatic configuration of Postfix with Docker.

 ## Requirements
-- **Gmail account that has been configured to use SMTP relay through Google Workspace (IMPORTANT does not work with a normal gmail account)**
-- Docker installed on your system.
-- A Gmail account with App Passwords enabled (if using 2-factor authentication).
-- Basic understanding of Postfix and email relaying.

 - Docker: Ensure Docker is installed on your machine.
 - Gmail Workspace Account: This setup only works with Gmail accounts configured for relay via Google Workspace (formerly G Suite).
 It does not work with regular Gmail accounts.
 To set up Gmail as a relay, your Google Workspace admin needs to configure Gmail SMTP relay in your domain.
 - SMTP Credentials: You will need to provide your Google Workspace email and app password in the .env file.
+- Basic understanding of Postfix and email relaying.

 ## Getting Started
 Clone the repository